starekrow/SecureToken-php/README.md

 follows:
   - 1 byte: binary token header
     - bit 7 is set, indicating a binary token
-    - bits 6 is set to 0, there are additional length bytes
+    - bits 6 is set to 0, there are no additional length bytes
     - bits 0-5 are set to 44, the number of token bytes to follow
   - 1 byte: header length, set to 11
   - 1 byte: flags byte